dynatrace-oss/barista/components/stepper/README.md

 # Stepper

-The stepper component creates a multi step workflow by creating a content area for each step provided.
+<ba-ux-snippet name="stepper-intro"></ba-ux-snippet>

 <ba-live-example name="DtExampleStepperDefault" fullwidth></ba-live-example>

-A step can have multiple states during the workflow.
-One step at a time can be selected.
-Steps can be active or inactive depending if they were interacted with in the past.
 If a step has a stepControl associated, the step gets completed as soon as the stepControl is valid.
 Otherwise a step becomes completed as soon as it becomes active.

 ## Imports